blitzashspear/ap-yhtwtg/README.md

 *DISCLAIMER*

-please do not bring this to multiworlds unless you know what you are doing.
+please do not bring this to stable lobbies yet.

 this apworld is still in its baby stages and is prone to bugs.